MediaArea/MediaConch/FuncReqMetadataFixer.md

 ###### Tag Content Bahavior

 Matroska tags may contain either a TagString or TagBinary element.
-When single-clicking or tabbing into a TagContent field then if the TagContent is a TagString it shall be directly editable and if the TagContent is a TagBinary the TagContentModalWindow shall appear selected to the Binary tab with a guided hex editor.
+When single-clicking or tabbing into a TagContent field, the TagContent is a TagString and it shall be directly editable.
+If the TagContent is a TagBinary, the TagContentModalWindow shall appear selected to the Binary tab with a guided hex editor.

 ###### Tag Content Modal Window